bossley9/dataserver/README.md

     rm -r /mnt/etc/nixos
     mv nixos /mnt/etc/
     ```
 9. Create a `secrets.nix` file for server-specific details.
 Make sure the domains do not include protocols.
-Since you will be creating a new vault, you will need to add the property `isFirstRun = true` to allow access. **Once you have created a Bitwarden vault, you should remove this to disallow new vault creation.**
+On the first run, you will need to add the property `isFirstRun = true` to allow access to vault creation, setting a Miniflux admin password, and other details. **Once you have created a Bitwarden vault and all necessary other account initialization, you should remove this to disallow new vault creation.**
     ```nix
     # (inside /mnt/etc/nixos/secrets.nix)
     {